bumatic/manifold-docs/contents/readers/reading_interface/README.md

 ### [Resource Notation](resource_notations.md)

-Resources are not necessarily straight text a You access resources from each project home page.
-Since these can be any number of things (not always text), notation works differently.
+Resources come in a number of file types.
+These files may be commented on individually.
+You access resources from each project home page.
+Since these can be any number of things (not always text), notation acts as a public comment on the resource.

 ### [Highlighting](annotation.md)